 On the day 6- our guide will take you to visit the historic sites of Kathmandu, and will enjoy the lunch at a beautiful traditional Nepalese restaurant.

 Ends of Orientation week

-Volunteers are given Nepali foods or meals twice in a day in accordance with Nepali style and standard.
-Dal- Bhat Rice and lentil soup, Tarkari vegetables curry and Achar pickle and occasionally meat (thrice in a week) the common Nepali dish will be provided to all volunteers.
-Additional foods, besides this, volunteers should afford themselves.
-For drinking water, you are given two mineral bottles (one liter of two bottles) in a day, of which the total cost comes to be about US $5 dollar in a week, you should budget extra.
-If any of you have special dietary habits and requirement, please let us know when you do apply so that we could make arrangement for you.
+You are given Nepali meals three times in a day, breakfast, lunch and dinner in the placement.
+Dal, Bhat, and Tarkari (pulses, rice and curry) are staple food for most Nepalis.
+Tarkari is vegetables curry, pickle, and occasionally meat curry also will be provided to you.
+Additional foods, you should self afford.
+For drinking water, you are given two mineral bottles (one liter of each bottle) in a day, or you can buy self of which total cost may comes to be about US $5 dollar in a week.
+If any of you have special dietary habits and requirement, please let us know on the time of you do apply so that we could make arrangement for.
 We do our best to well taking care of volunteers.
-Meanwhile, you should not expect to eat as we normally do at home.
+Meanwhile, you should not expect to eat as you normally do at home.
 We highly appreciate the flexibility of volunteers.